- September 13th, 14th and 15th

 Irene is a Doctor in Depth Psychology by the Pacifica Graduate Institute in Santa Barbara, California, an integral coach and guest faculty in Michael Harner’s Foundation for Shamanic Studies.
-She is also a member of the GEN Europe Council and GEN Ambassador.
+She is also a GEN Ambassador and active member of GEN Europe, the European Global Ecovillage Network, in which she was member of the council for two years (July 2017- July 2019).
 She is trained in family constellations and new family constellations with Bert Hellinger, systemic rituals with Daan van Kampenhout, Integral Coaching ™, Process Work, NLP, or yoga, among other disciplines.

 Some signs that the shadow controls your life is when you:

 - Feel frustrated in your attempts to reach your goals.

 - Act out the same drama over and over again.

 - Find yourself in frequent conflict with others.

 - Experience being highly critical or judgmental of yourself or others.

 - Avoid anger, sadness, or other “difficult” emotions.

 - Keep doing things you know are not good for you.